 For four years, Caffe Fino was there for me when I needed it most.
 Before and after classes, before and after exams.
 Needless to say, I spent a lot of time there.

 Staufs Coffee Roasters

 To me, finding Stauf’s coffee was like finding the Holy Grail of coffee.
 I came to Stauf’s shortly after having my first latte at Caffe Fino.
 Here, with their wide varieties of coffees from around the world, I learned that there was more to coffee than Colombia and Juan Valdez.
 When I walked in, I was immediately drawn to the new aromas that came from the large drum roasters and bins of coffee.
-As I examined each bin, I noticed the different size of beans, the different colors, textures and roasts.
+As I examined each bin, I noticed the different sizes of beans, the different colors, textures, and roasts.
 At the time, darkly roasted coffees were new to me and smelled exotic and tasted the same.
-My first half pound of coffee was Baba Budan blend, named after the hero who smuggled coffee seeds strapped to his belly out of Ethiopia.
+My first half-pound of coffee was Baba Budan blend, named after the hero who smuggled coffee seeds strapped to his belly out of Ethiopia.
 I was virtually obsessed with oily coffee for about six weeks.

 Stauf’s Coffee Roasters – 1277 Grandview Ave.

 I then began ordering the lighter roasts and was amazed at the differences in flavor I was discovering.
 What Stauf’s excels at is roasting.
 They treat each coffee carefully and roast it to just the right level.
 I soon tried blending their different beans to create customized blends and experienced moderate success.

 Stauf’s was opened in 1988 by Tom Griesemer.
 Griesemer, originally from Davis, California, teaches a class routinely for the Creative Activities Program at their Grandview location.
 These classes are one night only, but they are informative and fun.